wisphill/wisphill.github.io/collections/_aws_vpc/Bastion Host.md

+---
+description: A bastion host is special-purpose computer on a network that is designed and configured to withstand attacks.
+layout: post
+---

 #aws #vpc #bastion_host

 A bastion host is special-purpose computer on a network that is designed and configured to withstand attacks.